-On those busy days when you need to be in the car after school, grab one of these "on the go" homework packets so that the kids can work on their homework while you drive or while waiting for soccer practice to start.
-Just keep pencils, sharpener, crayons and scratch paper (or calculator, colored pencils and highlighers for older kids) in a pouch and attach to an inexpensive clipboard.
+On those busy days when you need to be in the car after school, grab one of these “on the go” homework packets so that the kids can work on their homework while you drive or while waiting for soccer practice to start.
+Just keep pencils, sharpener, crayons and scratch paper (or calculator, colored pencils and highlighers for older kids) in a pouch and attached to an inexpensive clipboard (Target).

 My kids come home from school starving and immediately start wandering around looking for an after school snack.
 A great solution to make snack time quicker and more healthy is to fill a basket of pre-portioned snack foods that you and your kids agree upon.
 I like to have one for the pantry and one in the fridge.
 I bought inexpensive containers and used this chalkboard tape to label them.

 All of my kids have a certain amount of minutes they need to read each day so we end up going to the library a lot.
 I hate having library late fees because of lost or overdue books so we have a library book basket that has a chalkboard tag (Michaels) clipped to it.
 When we get home from the library all of the books go into the basket along with the printout from the library and we write the due date on the chalkboard tag so that it's easy to see and I remember to return them on time.

 Find a nook, wall or closet and give those backpacks a home so that they don't create more clutter!
 Love this backpack wall by I'm Batmom.

 Does your school collect Box Tops?
 This magnetic DIY box from Adventures In Wonderland would be the perfect place to collect them.